gilnam74/vex-sneppet/VEX-snippets.md

 // Result: Array = {{0,0,0}, {0,0.12,0}, {0,0.23,0}, {0,0.34,0}}
 ```
 ### Using custom VEX modules
 It is possible to create custom VEX functions, save them in `*.h` files, and import them into the Attribute Wrangle.
+Importing is possible via `#include` statement, followed by the file name.

-Import variants:
+Import options:
  - Direct import with a full path:
    `#include "D:/Eve/tools/houdini/vex/library.h"`
  - The path to `library.h` file set via environment variable (os.environ['HOUDINI_VEX_PATH'] = "D:/Eve/tools/houdini/vex/"):